 A year later, Perry returned to Japan with more weaponry and demanded a response.
 The terrified Japanese were left with no choice but to succumb to American pressure and thus, the Convention of Kanagawa was signed and the Shimoda and Hakodate ports were opened for the Americans.
 That is how for the first time, Japan was forced to start a relationship with the foreign world and got out of the isolationist policy.

-In the same year, Japan and Britain also signed up a treaty commonly called “The Anglo-Japanese Friendly Treaty”.
+In the same year, Japan and Britain also signed up a treaty commonly called “The Anglo-Japanese Treaty of Friendship”.
 As a result, Hakodate and Nagasaki ports became free to use for the British.
-Then comes the Ansei Treaty where Japan signed with the U.K., Russia, Netherlands, France, and America to establish diplomatic relations, opening 5 ports for these countries to trade with Japan.
+Then comes the Ansei Treaty which Japan signed with the U.K., Russia, Netherlands, France, and America to establish diplomatic relations, opening 5 ports for these countries to trade with Japan.

-Time passed and now the Japanese Government understood that they have to develop themselves rapidly to cope with the Western powers.
+Time passed and now the Japanese Government understood that they would have to develop themselves rapidly to match up to the Western powers.
 Japan tried very hard to adapt to western culture in order to learn about modern technologies and educate themselves thus, many native and foreign advisors were hired by the government, kicking off a big change in the society.

-The class system was entirely eradicated by the rulers, the prefecture system was introduced, weaponry was improved and the samurai were conscripted as soldiers to Japanese Army.
-This change resulted in the easy victory of the Japanese army during the Satsuma Rebellion, proving how much they improved in a short amount of time.
+The class system was entirely eradicated by the rulers, the prefecture system was introduced, weaponry was improved and the samurai were conscripted as soldiers into the Japanese Army.
+This change resulted in the easy victory of the Japanese army during the Satsuma Rebellion, proving how much they were able to implement in a short amount of time.

-While that may be so, one can argue that Japan hasn’t really broken out of their isolationist shell.
-And has only now begun to do so.
-For example, 20 years ago, it was really tough to find a Japanese person who could speak in English.
-Now, a lot more Japanese people are going to different countries for different purposes and interacting with foreign culture.
-In my opinion, the result is already visible in the new generation of Japanese people as they are really interested in foreign countries and cultures.
+While Japan may have become more open, one can argue that Japan hasn’t truly broken out of their isolationist shell.
+Some may say it has only now begun to do so.
+For example, 20 years ago, it was really difficult to find a Japanese person who could speak English.
+Now, a lot more Japanese people are going to different countries for different purposes and interacting with foreign cultures.
+In my opinion, the result is already visible in the younger generation of Japanese people who are a lot more interested in foreign countries and cultures.
 What do you think?